-npm-check-updates is a tool that allows you to find the latest versions of dependencies, regardless of any version constraints in your package.json file (unlike npm itself).
+npm-check-updates is a command-line tool that allows you to upgrade your package.json or bower.json dependencies to the latest versions, regardless of existing version constraints.

 npm install -g npm-check-updates

 Show any new dependencies for the project in the current directory:

 $ ncuexpress 4.12.x → 4.13.xmulter ^0.1.8 → ^1.0.1react-bootstrap ^0.22.6 → ^0.24.0react-a11y ^0.1.1 → ^0.2.6webpack ~1.9.10 → ~1.10.5Run with -u to upgrade your package.json

 Make sure your package file is in version control and all changes have been committed.
 This will overwrite your package file.